Kirawira Camp is part of the Serena chain of hotels and lodges.

-The dining room at Kirawira Camp is split between two different tented rooms, to give the impression that the camp is smaller than it really is.
-White cotton tablecloths hang over solid wood tables set with solid silver cutlery and starched white napkins.
+The dining room at Kirawira Camp is split between two different tented rooms, which gives the impression that the camp is smaller than it really is.
+White cotton tablecloths hang over solid wood tables set with silver cutlery and starched white napkins.
 It's simple, yet what is there is high quality.
-You can expect to be served tasty food by waiters well-trained in silver service.
-The solid silver cutlery is polished to a high shine, and the tablecloths are white and spotlessly clean.
-We found the service during meals to be friendly and of a high standard – although it felt strange, almost 'staged', to be in a tented safari camp surrounded by waiters in starched white uniforms.
+You can expect to be served tasty food by formal waiters who are well-trained in silver service.
+The silver cutlery is polished to a high shine, and the tablecloths are white and spotlessly clean.
+We found the service during meals to be friendly and of a high standard – although it did feel strange, almost 'staged', to be in a tented safari camp surrounded by attentive waiters wearing starched white uniforms.

-Kirawira also has a well-stocked gift shop that sells a variety of curios such as wooden carvings, jewellery and fabrics.
+Kirawira also has a well-stocked gift shop selling a variety of curios and gifts – like wooden carvings, jewellery and fabrics.
 There are also some lovely coffee table books as well as wildlife and bird books.
-If you have forgotten any toiletries, there is a small selection on sale here, as well as camera batteries and film.
+If you have forgotten any toiletries there is also a small selection on sale here.

-Down a flight of steps, on a lower level to the lounge and dining room, is Kirawira Camp's swimming pool.
-The pool is chlorinated, and looks cool and inviting.
-A small waterfall from a higher plunge pool adds style to the pool area and gives it a 'natural spring' feel.
+Down a flight of steps, on a lower level from the lounge and dining room, is Kirawira's cool and inviting swimming pool.
+A small waterfall from a higher plunge pool adds style to the pool area and gives it a natural-spring feel.
 Sunloungers sit under shades and look out across the Serengeti plains.
-The swimming pool is a popular place for sundowners in the evenings, when staff come down to make a variety of cocktails.
+The swimming pool is a popular place for sundowners in the evenings, when staff come down to make cocktails.

-The 25 bedrooms at Kirawira are tented rooms raised on wooden platforms, each with a private veranda and an en-suite toilet.
+The 25 bedrooms at Kirawira are tented en-suite rooms raised on wooden platforms, each with a private veranda.
 The rooms are well spaced apart, and so are peaceful and quiet.
 Click here to read more about the tented rooms at Kirawira Tented Camp

-The activities at Kirawira Camp focus mainly of 4WD safari drives, and most travellers visit here with their own private guide and 4WD.
-Then you'll either head out for a full day's safari to explore deep into the park, taking a packed lunch with you; or have a morning game drive, and then return for lunch at the lodge, before another drive in the late afternoon.
+The activities at Kirawira Camp focus on 4WD safari drives, and most travellers visit here with their own private guide and 4WD.
+Then you'll either head out for a full day's safari to explore deep into the park, taking a packed lunch with you; or you’ll go on a morning game drive, returning for lunch at the lodge, before going out on another drive in the late afternoon.

-During the months of May through to July this camp is perfectly located for the great wildebeest migration.
-The plains around the camp fill up with animals heading north and preparing to cross the dry Grumeti River.
+From May to July this camp is perfectly located for the great wildebeest migration.
+The plains around the camp fill with animals heading north as they prepare to cross the dry Grumeti River.
 For an idea of where the migration is and when, look at our moving map of the Serengeti migration.

-You can also arrange to visit the nearby Lake Victoria, which is only 45km away.
+You can also arrange to visit Lake Victoria, which is only 45km away.
 This day trip costs about US$100 per person.
-Whilst here you can also visit a local fishing village, though you will need to pay a small additional charge direct to the village.
+Whilst there you can also visit a local fishing village, and you’ll need to pay a small fee direct to the village to do this.